|

 Reducing water pollution and carbon emissions from irrigated areas by improving irrigation management and rural livelihoods: case studies from energy intensive pump irrigated areas of Sogd Province, Tajikistan, and Kashkadarya Province, Uzbekistan

-PI: Oyture Anarbekov, o.anarbekov@cgiar.org, International Water Management Institute - Central Asia Office
+PI: Oyture Anarbekov, o.anarbekov@cgiar.org, International Water Management Institute - Central Asia Office U.S. Partner: James Ayars, United States Department of Agriculture Agricultural Research Service Project Dates: December 2017 - May 2021

-Project Overview:
+Project Overview

 Final Summary of Project Activities

 The overarching objective of project activities was to support informed and evidence-based decision making by sharing the results, data, and evidence from the PEER project with policymakers, water users, and civil society.
 During the last year of the project, the team translated the project outputs into meaningful and sustainable development impacts.
-Only three water saving technologies (gated pipes, polyethylene film, and drip irrigation) were used at the study sites with little consideration of suitability of these technologies or other alternatives to particular crop or farm conditions.
+Only three water saving technologies (gated pipes, polyethylene film, and drip irrigation) were used at the study sites, with little consideration of suitability of these technologies or other alternatives to particular crop or farm conditions.
 The evaluation and economic analysis of water-saving technologies and practices demonstrated the potential for water and energy saving and improved agricultural outcomes.

 The team shared the project results, data, and evidence with the community and policymakers through multimedia materials.
 This involved a range of communication channels selected depending on the data and/or audience.
-The geodatabases for Zafarabad and Karshi Steppe, for example, were disseminated in hard copies and USB storage devices and shared with the local, national and regional water authorities, WUAs, and donor organizations.
-This enabled easy access to the geodatabase information on site characteristics, enabling remote users with no internet connection to access the information.
+The geodatabases for Zafarabad and Karshi Steppe, for example, were disseminated in hard copies and USB storage devices and shared with the local, national and regional water authorities, water users’ associations, and donor organizations.
+This enabled easy access to the geodatabase information on site characteristics, enabling remote users with no Internet connection to access the information.
 Increasing the user base for the geodatabase will help ensure it is tested and assessed by more people enabling useful feedback on information contained in the database.
 To increase knowledge about the general project and findings on water saving technology options, new printed materials including brochures and factsheets in local languages Russian and English were developed.
-Additional material were made available in digital form on the IWMI-CA webpage and social media platforms on Facebook.
+Additional materials were made available in digital form on the IWMI-CA webpage and social media platforms on Facebook.
 The data and information sharing was supported with direct contact with relevant stakeholders (office and field visits), participation in external events (e.g. national and regional symposiums, conferences, roundtable discussions), and through organizing targeted workshops that brought together water practitioners, researchers, decision makers and the donor community.

 The main workshops engaged policymakers and helped draft policy recommendations on the use of water-saving technologies based on evidence acquired through work on the PEER project.
 The workshops involved relevant members of the governments of Uzbekistan and Tajikistan, as well as other regional stakeholders in the efforts to develop a regional water management strategy and policy framework on water use.
 Special focus was given to innovative methods and strategies in water policy and governance to engage stakeholders in solving complex problems in the Amudarya and Syrdarya river basins.
 In all of the workshops, the organizers presented community findings and proposed specific recommendations to improve management practices and policies.
 The project team has also coordinated with local universities, research organizations, and other parts of civil society to achieve a stronger policy impact.
 The PI and the project team made concerted efforts to engage with local universities, research organization, and other parts of civil society to continuously share project findings and promote their use as evidence bases in other research projects (e.g., student theses, research papers, peer-reviewed publications, etc.) to increase the visibility of project results, data, and evidence and promote their application in practice and policymaking.